danielnuriyev/danielnuriyev.github.io/README.md

 #### Exercise

-- Upside down positions after you wake up and before drinking after.
+- Upside down positions after you wake up but before you drink.
 - Workout releases stress and serves as a good reset between activities.
-- Walk fast outside in a good weather; full body workout on the floor when the weather is bad (judo/jujutsu warm-ups are the best)
+- Walk fast outside in a good weather; full body workout when the weather is bad (judo/jujutsu warm-ups are the best).
 - Always stretch after a workout.

 #### Sleep